cs3org/reva/README.md

 ## Disclaimer

 There is no backward compatibility promises and semantic versioning yet.

 If you want to use it, vendor it.
 It is always OK to change things to make things better.
 The API is not 100% correct in the first commit.

-Semantic versioning will be added on v1.0.0 is reached.
+Semantic versioning will be added once v1.0.0 is reached.